vmihiranga/space-alone/DATABASE.md

 node backend/init-db-postgres.js
 ```

-This will create all necessary tables in your database.
+This will create all necessary tables in your database with the following structure:
+- Users table with authentication fields
+- Posts table with slug indexing for fast lookups
+- Solar configuration for planet customization
+- Uploads table for media management
+- Post engagement tables (likes, dislikes, shares) with proper indexes
+- App settings with default solar system values

 #### 4. Restart the Server